vdumoulin/vdumoulin.github.io/_posts/2014-10-10-extending-pylearn2.md

 `Cost` subclass knows that it's the one it has to call.
 This method expects a tensor variable as input and returns a symbolic expression involving the input and its parameters.
-What happens in between is up to you, and this is where you can put all the Theano code you could possibly hope for.
-Just like you would do in pure Theano scripts.
+What happens in between is up to you, and this is where you can put all the Theano code you could possibly hope for, just like you would do in pure Theano scripts.

 # Show me examples